-20 Non-Alcoholic Beverages to Help You Thrive During Dry January & Beyond - E!
+21 Non-Alcoholic Beverages To Help You Thrive During Dry January and Beyond - E!
 Online

 Delicious non-alcoholic beers are hard to come by!
 But Athletic Brewing Company has created the perfect NA IPA for your happy hour!
 Crafted in small batches, each serving has only 70 calories and an award-winning taste.

-St. Regis Chardonnay (Non-Alcoholic Wine)
+St. Regis BRUT Champagne (Non-Alcoholic)

-Chardonnay lovers, look no further than this non-alcoholic blend by St. Regis!
-It closely replicates the crisp taste of your favorite chardonnay, but it won't give you a pounding headache after a few glasses.
-You'll love the notes of apples and pears, topped with subtle touches of toasty oak.
+Champagne lovers, look no further than this non-alcoholic blend by St. Regis!
+It closely replicates the crisp taste of your favorite champagne, but it won't give you a pounding headache after a few glasses.
+You'll love the tree fruit nuances and the delicate bubbles, especially if it's chilled.

 Ghia Apéritif